swowk/Open-Grants-Program/applications/cess.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** We have heard from Twitter.
+**How did you hear about the Grants Program?** We have heard from Parity Asia.

 **What work has been done already?** We have already implemented a design prototype and pilot test system.